bharatltech/mystmd/01-paper.md

 more efficient thanfoldlor vice versa.
 We defer a more complete discussion of the efficiency until we study evaluation strategies in Section 13.

-As a rule of thumb, however, if the operation⊕isnonstrict(see Section 6.4) in either argument, then it is usually better to usefoldr.
+As a rule of thumb, however, if the operation ⊕ isnonstrict(see Section 6.4) in either argument, then it is usually better to usefoldr.
 That form takes better advantage of lazy evaluation.

-If the operation⊕isstrict(see Section 6.4) in both arguments, then it is often better (i.e., more efficient) to use the optimized version offoldlcalledfoldl’.
+If the operation ⊕ isstrict(see Section 6.4) in both arguments, then it is often better (i.e., more efficient) to use the optimized version offoldlcalledfoldl’.
 We’ll discuss this more in Section 13.6.